superstreamlabs/memphis-rest-gateway/README.md

 Please create a JWT token, which will be part of each produce/consume request.
 For authentication purposes.

 * The generated JWT will encapsulate all the needed information for the broker to ensure the requester is authenticated to communicate with Memphis.
 * JWT token (by design) has an expiration time.
-Token refreshment can take place progrematically, but as it is often used to integrate memphis with other systems which are not supporting JWT refreshment, a workaround to overcome it would be to set a very high value in the `token_expiry_in_minutes`.
+Token refreshment can take place programmatically, but as it is often used to integrate memphis with other systems which are not supporting JWT refreshment, a workaround to overcome it would be to set a very high value in the `token_expiry_in_minutes`.
 * The default expiry time is 15 minutes.

 **Cloud (Using body params)**<br>